molview/molview/WISHLIST.md

 - Add client-side structural formula depiction using JavaScript
 - Add server-side structural formula rendering using NodeJS
 - Add backend services using CDK and the Google Cloud Platform
+- Add reaction animations using the MACiE database
 - Add plugin framework and developer SDK
-- Add reaction animations using the MACiE database
+- Add Android app based on CrossWalk